Airline booking ploys: Hidden-city ticketing

 Hidden-city ticketing was used by New Zealand citizens during the COVID-19 pandemic.
 All travellers entering New Zealand were required to have a voucher for Managed Isolation and Quarantine (MIQ).
-MIQ rooms were allocated initially on a "first come, first served" basis and later by lottery, meaning there were not enough rooms available for all travellers.
-However, some New Zealand citizens discovered a loophole – they would book a flight that transited through New Zealand and then disembark at the airport in New Zealand (typically Auckland International Airport), discarding the final leg of their journey.
-Being New Zealand citizens, they could not legally be refused entry to New Zealand, and so they were admitted to MIQ despite not having vouchers.
-The New Zealand Government considered imprisoning or fining individuals who used this loophole.
+MIQ rooms were allocated initially on a first-come, first-served basis and later by lottery, meaning there were not enough rooms available for all travellers.
+Some New Zealand citizens discovered a loophole: they booked a flight that transited through New Zealand and then disembarked in New Zealand (typically Auckland International Airport), discarding the final leg of their journey.
+As New Zealand citizens, they could not be refused entry to New Zealand, and so they were admitted to MIQ despite not having vouchers.
+The New Zealand Government considered imprisoning or fining people who used this loophole.